Aryand43/settleflow-onchain/README.md

 - Collections agent runs on click, not a cron — same as `simulate-time`, it's what a scheduled job would call in production
 - Blockchain scan runs after each simulated payment, and can also be triggered manually — no continuous polling yet
 - Default chain is a local Anvil devnet, not a public testnet — same contracts, same real transactions, just not independently verifiable by a judge without running Anvil themselves; a Base Sepolia deploy is one `forge script` away (see Smart contracts section)
-- Regex parser handles demo phrasing; free-form NL needs LLM key
+- Regex parser handles demo phrasing; free-form NL and chat need `LLM_API_KEY`
+- Chat is in-memory in the browser — refresh clears the thread; nothing is persisted
 - SQLite by default; Supabase Postgres is a `DATABASE_URL` swap away (see above)
 - No migrations — `create_all` builds the schema but never alters it